 About Stick Welding

 Stick welding also known as Shielded Metal Arc Welding (SMAW) is one of the easiest forms of welding when compared to MIG and TIG welding.
 It is said that some people have completed stick welding jobs using jumper cables and car batteries.
-The reason we are saying this is because for stick welding it requires much less equipment and the welding cost is also lower when compared with other types of welding.
+The reason we are saying it is easy is that stick welding requires much less equipment and the welding cost is also lower when compared with other types of welding.
 Beginners who are taking up welding as a career can start with stick welding as it is easy fairly cheap.

 How Stick Welding Works